Mohmmadaldhfeeri/Azure-Sentinel-Honeypot-Lab/README.md

 ## Project Objectives

-* Deploy a vulnerable Windows VM (Honeypot)
-* Capture real-world failed login attempts (RDP attacks)
-* Analyze attacker behavior using KQL
-* Visualize global attack sources using an attack map
-* Simulate real SOC (Security Operations Center) workflow
+The objective of this project is to simulate a real-world cyber attack environment by deploying a vulnerable Windows virtual machine in Microsoft Azure.
+The system is intentionally exposed to the internet to attract malicious login attempts.
+These attacks are then captured, analyzed, and visualized using Microsoft Sentinel and KQL, allowing for better understanding of attacker behavior and demonstrating a basic SOC (Security Operations Center) workflow.

 ## 🛠️ Technologies Used